Baptouuuu/blog/Shared Worker.md

 In the first page we listen messages coming from the worker and if the action is `data:request`, we send back to the source the data of our app.
 In the second one, we send our data request to the other page and listen to the response.

 The code of the worker is mainly boilerplate code to setup named ports.
-Then it only comes down to the check on `source`, `dest` and `action` attributes on the message data; if there are all available, we post the message data to the appropriate port.
+Then it only comes down to the check on `source`, `dest` and `action` attributes on the message event data; if there are all available, we post the message data to the appropriate port.
 Simple as that.

 With not that much of code you can setup directional communication between tabs/apps, and is extensible to as many sources that you want.
 However the code above does not cover the case where the user open the same app in multiple tabs, it would break the mechanism of identification.
 But it could be a good way to check if the user launched the same app twice, in the identification code in the worker if we see a source is already defined with the same name, we post a message back and alert the user to only use one instance of the app (and don't forget to remove the port from the `ports` array).